gitlabhq/gitlabhq/doc/user/permissions.md

 ## Guest User

-There is no specific way to assign guest user role.
-Once a user is created and assigned to a project with a role as `Guest` user, this user will be considered a guest user by GitLab and will not take up the license.
+Create a user and assign to a project with a role as `Guest` user, this user will be considered as guest user by GitLab and will not take up the license.
+There is no specific `Guest` role for newly created users.
 If this user will be assigned a higher role to any of the projects and groups then this user will take a license seat.
 If a user creates a project this user becomes a maintainer, therefore, takes up a license seat as well, in order to prevent this you have to go and edit user profile and mark the user as External.

 ## External users permissions